President Donald Trump’s directives for increased deportations won’t likely be fully implemented until January 2018.

 Secretary Kelly signed memos in February that implemented President Trump’s executive orders, but there are some that have not yet been implemented.
 These include the hiring of an additional 10,000 ICE officers and the construction of additional detention facilities and a border wall.
 These policies, however, are clearly difficult to implement within the first few months of the Trump administration.

 Other initiatives Kelly ordered have also yet to be implemented.
-A memo he signed authorized illegal immigrants who have been in the country for less than two years to be deported without a court hearing.
+A memo he signed could allow illegal immigrants who have been in the country for less than two years to be deported without a court hearing.
 Kelly wrote that DHS will publish a notice in the Federal Register making this policy official.

 A DHS spokeswoman told TheDC in February that there is “not a specified time at this point” when the notice will be published, and, as of Thursday afternoon, it has yet to happen.